-- 1. Among the generally potentially suitable areas, smaller, specific siting areas that are socially acceptable would need to be identified. - Potential siting areas identified through scientific and technical studies must be the subject of input by communities to identify socially acceptable land areas. - b.
+- 1. Among the generally potentially suitable areas, smaller, specific siting areas that are socially acceptable would need to be identified. - Potential siting areas identified through scientific and technical studies must be the subject of input by communities to identify socially acceptable land areas.

+- b.
 Further engagement with potentially affected First Nation and Métis communities is required, including Aboriginal Traditional Knowledge holders in the area, to understand the additional factors that will need to be considered in identifying and assessing the suitability of specific potential sites.
 The NWMO acknowledges, respects and honours that Aboriginal peoples Indian, Inuit and Métis peoples of Canada have unique status and rights as recognized and affirmed in s.35 of the Constitution Act, 1982.
 The NWMO is committed to respecting the Aboriginal rights and treaties of Aboriginal peoples (NWMO, 2014). - 2.
 Project implementation (including engineering, logistics and/or community well-being) must align with specific community and area aspirations. - a.
-An acceptable project implementation plan must be identified that aligns the ultimate project configuration with area expectations.
-With respect to Elliot Lake specifically, this needs to include how plans interact with the current retirement living focus.
+An acceptable project implementation plan must be identified that aligns the ultimate project configuration with area expectations. - b.

-- b.
 Effective project planning at a broader level, involving potentially affected First Nation and Métis communities and surrounding communities, will be important for successful implementation of the project. - 3.
 Interest in further learning about the project needs to be sustained. - a.
 The site selection process spans several years and interest and conversation in the interested community needs to be sustained throughout this process. - b.
 The potential effects of the project on the interested community, First Nation and Métis communities in the area, and surrounding communities would be substantial.
 These communities will need support to further explore their interest and take an active role in discussions of how the project should be implemented. - c.
-Opposition groups may actively seek to influence decision-making, and community leaders will need to respond to these pressures.
-Elliot Lake will require support to prepare for the next phases of the siting process if it is to proceed.
-However, the City's nuclear legacy makes it already well informed. - 4.
+Opposition groups may actively seek to influence decision-making and community leaders will need to respond to these pressures.
+The Township of The North Shore will require support to prepare for the next phases of the siting process if it is to proceed.
+Along with other regional communities, many residents are familiar with radiation, uranium mining, uranium processing and transportation, and long term management of uranium mining tailings. - 4.
 Transportation routes and mode(s) need to be designed and configured taking into account social values. - a.
 Transportation considerations will need to be determined.
-Regulatory matters along routes in several provinces including, New Brunswick, Quebec and Ontario would need to be addressed.
+Regulatory matters along routes in several provinces including, New Brunswick, Quebec and Ontario, would need to be addressed.
 Social questions and concerns would also need to be heard and taken into account. - 5.
 Environment and safety evaluations need to be aligned with community input. - a.
-This requires regard for input from the interested community and surrounding communities. - b.
+This requires regard for input from the interested community and surrounding communities.

+- b.
 This requires engagement by the NWMO and input from the interested community and surrounding communities.
 This may require capacity building to enable this input, which could include Aboriginal Traditional Knowledge. - c.
 Input from transportation route communities will also need to be incorporated.